-All Social Security recipients face a benefit cut of 23% in 2034.
+All Social Security recipients face a benefit cut of 21% in 2034.
 The retirement of the baby boomers means that more Americans will be receiving benefits while fewer workers will be supporting them through payroll tax contributions.
-As Social Security pays out more in benefits than it takes in through revenue, the trust fund will be depleted.
-After the trust fund is exhausted in 2034, benefits will be financed solely through incoming revenue, which will only cover 77% of scheduled benefits.
+As Social Security pays out more in benefits than it takes in through revenue and interest, the trust fund will be depleted.
+After the trust fund is exhausted in 2034, benefits will be financed solely through incoming revenue, which will only cover 79% of scheduled benefits.

 Acting sooner means that necessary changes will be less burdensome.
-Instead of allowing an abrupt 23% cut in benefits or a drastic 32% increase in payroll taxes to cover the shortfall in 2034, acting well in advance means that reforms can be slowly phased in, changes will be spread out across more recipients, and everyone will have more time to prepare.
-As the report states, “The Trustees recommend that lawmakers take action sooner rather than later to address these shortfalls, so that a broader range of solutions can be considered and more time will be available to phase in changes while giving the public adequate time to prepare.”
+Instead of cutting benefits by 23% or a drastic 31% increase in payroll taxes to cover the 75-year shortfall in 2034, acting well in advance means that reforms can be slowly phased in, changes will be spread out across more recipients, and everyone will have more time to prepare.
+As the report states, “The Trustees recommend that lawmakers address the projected trust fund shortfalls in a timely way in order to phase in necessary changes gradually and give workers and beneficiaries time to adjust to them.”

 Bipartisan plans show that reform can achieve long-term solvency while aiding the most vulnerable.
 The comprehensive plans from the Simpson-Bowles and Domenici-Rivlin commissions included Social Security proposals that relied on a mix of new revenue and slowing of benefit growth as well as enhanced benefits for the most vulnerable recipients.
 Recent plans from the Bipartisan Policy Center and American Enterprise Institute also include ideas worthy of consideration.